intel-mpx/intel-mpx.github.io/pages/methodology.md

 To remove some of the previously found bugs, we applied [a patch to SPEC suite](https://github.com/google/sanitizers/blob/master/address-sanitizer/spec/spec2006-asan.patch).
 Also, during our work, we found and [fixed a set of bugs in them ](/usability#usabilitytable).

-All the benchmarks were compiled together with the libraries they depend upon (except `raytrace` from PARSEC which requires X11 libraries).
+All the benchmarks were compiled against _static_ libraries they depend upon (except `raytrace` from PARSEC which requires dynamic X11 libraries).

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }